carlomilanesi/rs-measures/docs/Tutorial.md

 ### Defining properties

-Actually, if you go on reading file `units.rs`, you will see at lines 4 and 5:
+Actually, if you go on reading the file `units.rs`, you will see at lines 4 and 5:
 ```rust
 pub struct Acceleration;
 impl VectorProperty for Acceleration {}